wp-media/backwpup/readme.txt

 == Changelog ==
 = Version 3.1.2 =
+* Added: .donotbackup file checking.
+Folders and sub folders with this file in will not included in backups
 * Fixed: New multisite installs will not save jobs
 * Fixed: New multisite installs will not save installed version
 * Fixed: Fatal error on cleanup inactive jobs from cron